2007 Pacific typhoon season: Typhoon Krosa (Ineng)

 In late September, a new system formed east of the Philippines.
 PAGASA declared it a tropical depression (Ineng) early on October 1, and the JMA and JTWC soon followed.
 It was upgraded to a tropical storm early on October 2, named Krosa.
 Rapid intensification took place on October 2 and it was upgraded to a typhoon by the JTWC by midday.
 As it intensified, it gained a wide, ragged eye and began to track to the west, becoming a typhoon by the JMA early on October 3.
 It continued to rapidly intensify that day before leveling off as a Category 4-equivalent typhoon on October 4.
 Fluctuations in intensity soon followed as Krosa approached Taiwan, as the JMA upgraded it to 105 kn and the JTWC to a super typhoon early on October 5.
 It slowly weakened afterward before making landfall in northeastern Taiwan on October 6.
 At least 17 people were reported injured there, as the typhoon headed for China.
 An evacuation of 730,000 people from China's Zhejiang and Fujian provinces was ordered on the evening of October 6.
 The extratropical remnants of Krosa crossed the International Date Line on October 12.

 Severe Tropical Storm Podul

 On October 6, a tropical depression east of Japan was upgraded to Tropical Storm Podul while racing northeast.
 It was short-lived over the northwest Pacific and degenerated into a remnant low early on October 7.
 One person was killed due to the effects of Podul in Japan.

 It was upgraded to severe tropical storm status by JMA in post analysis.

 Tropical Storm Lingling

 On October 9, a disturbance from the North Central Pacific crossed the International Date Line, and became a tropical depression in the North Western Pacific, just east of the Date Line on October 11.
 It was upgraded to Tropical Storm Lingling by the JMA, and to Tropical Storm 18W by the JTWC, early on October 12.
 Lingling headed northeast, and gradually became weaker.
 On October 13, the JTWC issued its final advisory, and two days later the JMA did the same.
+An extratropical low incorporating the remnants of Lingling dissipated a few days later.